-Mount Sunapee's first Five-Year Master Development Plan 2000-2004 was presented on January 25, 2000, and described capital improvements and plans for Mount Sunapee during the next five years.
+Mount Sunapee's first Five-Year Master Development Plan (MDP) 2000-2004 was presented to the NH Department of Resources and Economic Development (DRED) on January 25, 2000, and described capital improvement plans for the next five years.

-Mount Sunapee's second Five-Year Master Development Plan 2005-2009 was presented on June 1, 2004, and described capital improvements and plans for Mount Sunapee for the next five to ten years.
+Mount Sunapee's second Five-Year MDP 2005-2009 was presented on June 1, 2004, and described capital improvement plans for Mount Sunapee for the next five to ten years.

-Mount Sunapee's third Five-Year Master Development Plan 2009-2014 was presented on June 1, 2009, and described capital improvements and plans for Mount Sunapee for the next five to ten years.
+Mount Sunapee's third Five-Year MDP 2009-2014 was presented on June 1, 2009, and described capital improvement plans for Mount Sunapee for the next five to ten years.